Want to know how to fly with wine? You need wine luggage!

 If getting 12-15 bottles seems a bit excessive and only plan on bringing back a bottle or two, you can get a single bottle protector and nestle this single wine travel case into your luggage.

-Yes, the proper wine luggage is the ultimate wine bottle travel protector because of its patent-pending design that works in combination with high-density styrofoam.
+Yes, the proper luggage is the ultimate wine bottle travel protector because of its patent-pending design that works in combination with high-density styrofoam.

-Your wine in this wine luggage can even survive falling down the stairs.
+Your wine in this luggage can even survive falling down the stairs.
 Check out this video to see 12 bottles of wine go tumbling down the stairs!

 What’s the most hassle-free way to travel with the wine luggage to a new country?

 If it were me, I’d want to travel to a country with at least stuff on me as possible.
 As a result, for the first time using wine luggage, I’d order the wine luggage directly to my hotel or wherever I’m staying.

 For anytime after, I’d leave the styrofoam insert at home, flatten the bag, pack it in my suitcase and order a new insert once I arrive to my destination.

 That way, you can travel to a new country with only one bag, but return with two.